sanity-io/GROQ/spec/04-data-types.md

 ## Array

 An ordered collection of values, e.g. `[1, 2, 3]`.
 Can contain any combination of other types, including other arrays and mixed types.
-An element inside an array literal can be preceeded by `...` which causes it to be flattened into the array.
+An element inside an array literal can be preceded by `...` which causes it to be flattened into the array.

 Array : [ ArrayElements? `,`? ]